FONTS & TYPOGRAPHY

 Formerly a dominant font format is PostScript (also known as “Type 1”).
 These used to be the universally preferred format in the print/publishing arena, as PostScript was the dominant page description language.
 As compatibility across multiple platforms has become a higher and higher priority, the fact that the format is platform specific has made it less desirable.
 PostScript as a page description language has essentially been replaced by PDF.

-- Support for PostScript/Type 1 fonts across Adobe’s product line will end in January 2023.
+- PostScript/Type 1 fonts are no longer supported across Adobe’s current product line.

 We’ve compiled a list of online font libraries for you to get just the right look for your next project.